JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Plasmids play a crucial role in synthetic biology by serving as carriers of engineered DNA constructs, allowing for the introduction and expression of desired genes in host organisms.
 These are also employed in mRNA therapies to produce and deliver mRNA molecules encoding therapeutic proteins into cells, enabling the production of desired proteins within the targeted tissues.

-Plasmids are utilized in the production of production of monoclonal antibodies by serving as vectors for the insertion of antibody genes into host cells, facilitating the expression and large-scale production of specific antibodies.
-Plasmids are a critical raw material for cell therapies and gene therapies to produce the viral vectors needed to deliver therapeutic genes into target cells, enabling the modification or correction of genetic defects to treat various diseases.
+Plasmids are used in the production of monoclonal antibodies by serving as vectors for inserting antibody genes into host cells, thereby facilitating the expression and large-scale production of specific antibodies.
+Plasmids are a critical raw material for cell and gene therapies, providing the viral vectors needed to deliver therapeutic genes into target cells, enabling the modification or correction of genetic defects to treat various diseases.

 Widely used in the production of recombinant proteins, plasmids allow the insertion of target genes into host cells and enable the production of specific proteins for various applications.
 They are essential tools in cell line development as they can carry selectable markers and genes of interest, facilitating the stable integration of these genes into host cell genomes, leading to the establishment of cell lines with desired traits.